 Pioneer employs roughly 330 investment professionals worldwide.
 They offer investors help with retirement planning including Traditional IRAs, Roth IRAs, Coverdell Education Savings Accounts, 529 plans and 403(b) plan management.
 Pioneer fund was launched in 1928 by Philip Carret, and his appreciation of international investment opportunities remains deeply rooted throughout Pioneer even today.

-All three top rated mutual funds at Pioneer specializes in bonds.
-Unfortunately, they also carry a 4.50% front load, which is a high premium for investments like bonds.
+One of the top rated mutual funds at Pioneer specializes in bonds.
+Unfortunately, they also carry a 5.75% front load, which is a high premium for investments like bonds.
 That being said, let's take a closer look at the top three rated mutual funds at Pioneer: